Strong Normalisation for Asynchronous Effects: Conclusion

 \section{Conclusion}

-We have demonstrated that the Girard-Tait style reducibility approach to proving strong normalisation, and its $\top\top$-lifting extension to effectful languages by Lindley and Stark, is well-suited for proving normalisation properties of \lambdaAEff, a core calculus for asynchronous programming with algebraic effects~\cite{Ahman:POPL,Ahman:LMCS}.
-For one, studying the normalisation properties of this calculus is desirable because it allows one to model many compelling and natural examples, such as pre-emptive multi-threading, (cancellable) remote function calls, multi-party applications, and a parallel variant of runners of algebraic effects.
-On the other hand, studying the normalisation properties of this calculus is also interesting because it contains a number of advanced and challenging features.
+We have demonstrated that the Girard-Tait-style reducibility approach to proving strong normalisation, and its $\top\top$-lifting extension to effectful languages by Lindley and Stark, are well-suited for proving normalisation properties of \lambdaAEff, a core calculus for asynchronous programming with algebraic effects~\cite{Ahman:POPL,Ahman:LMCS}.
+On the one hand, studying the normalisation properties of this calculus is desirable because it allows one to model many compelling and natural examples, such as pre-emptive multi-threading, (cancellable) remote function calls, multi-party applications, and a parallel variant of runners of algebraic effects.
+On the other hand, studying the normalisation properties of \lambdaAEff~is also interesting because it contains a number of advanced and challenging features.
 Our results are also formalised in Agda.

-In future, we plan on extending our work to the other extensions Ahman and Pretnar proposed for \lambdaAEff~\cite{Ahman:LMCS}: modal types that allow signals and interrupts to carry higher-order data, a stateful variant of reinstallable interrupt handlers, and the dynamic spawning of new processes.
-Moreover, observe that as the use of the sum type in the reinstallable interrupt handlers of \cref{sec:sn-reinstallable:sn} somewhat resembles Elgot iteration~\cite{bloom-ezik:iteration-theories}, it would be interesting to study a more formal connection there.
-In a related but different direction, we also want to investigate how to present our strongly normalising reinstallable interrupt handlers without making (explicit) use of sum types, more in the original abstract style of Ahman and Pretnar.
+In future work, we plan to extend our results to the other extensions that Ahman and Pretnar proposed for \lambdaAEff~\cite{Ahman:LMCS}: modal types that allow signals and interrupts to carry higher-order data, a stateful variant of reinstallable interrupt handlers, and the dynamic spawning of new processes.
+Moreover, observe that as the use of the sum type in the reinstallable interrupt handlers of \cref{sec:sn-reinstallable:sn} somewhat resembles Elgot iteration~\cite{bloom-ezik:iteration-theories}, it would be interesting to study a formal connection between the two.
+In a related direction, we also want to investigate how to present our strongly normalising reinstallable interrupt handlers without making explicit use of sum types, closer to the original abstract style of Ahman and Pretnar.